firesurfer/rclcs/doc/MemoryHandling.md

 ### Solutions to this dilemma

 Perhaps it would be an idea to wrap the message into a message container that is a class.
 A class is a reference type which means that all users will use the same struct afterwards.
 Problems with this solution might be that you could still create copies of the struct itsself.

+## The (in the end) implemented solution

+I solved this problem by creating a wrapper class for each generated message struct.
+The wrapper class contains one instance of the struct which can be obtained and set by reference.
+The wrapper class inherits the MessageWrapper base class which defines basic functions for accessing the data.
+This still leaves a main problem that a struct is still a valuetype that will be copied in many cases you would'n expect it to be copied.
+Therefore the message generator creates getter and setter methods that directly access the struct fields (and create some magic for accessing arrays).
+Furthermore the wrapper itself implements IDisposable and calls the `IRosTransportItem.Free()` method where and when ever needed.
+In most cases at the point of its lifecyle where it gets destroyed.

+//TODO talk more about the solution